 Against these comprehensive circumstances is apreciable that the National Council of the Order of Agronomists (CONAF), in 2016, has appealed to the Italian Administrative Justice.
 Their petition was against the Ministerial Decree 22/01/2014 (Italian National Action Plan), but unfortunately they endly lost their legal battle (TAR Lazio:n.12730/2016 del 21/12/2016 and State Council, sentence n.
 1577 del 12 marzo 2018).

 As follow you can also read the final Press-release published (‘.pdf’) by the National Council of the Doctors of Agronomy and Forestry .

-Anyway also inside a same professional register you could find some unfair differences, infact, navigating the lists of ‘plant-health consultants’, you could find people who has highlighed (in their online profile) a qualification/experience in not so related matters; but such circumstance doesn’t prevent them to pass the exam and get the ‘plant-health consultant’ qualification too.
+Anyway also inside a same professional register you could find some unfair differences, infact, navigating the lists of ‘plant-health consultants’, you could find people who has highlighted (in their online profile) a qualification/experience in not so related matters; but such circumstance doesn’t prevent them from passing the exam and get the ‘plant-health consultant’ qualification too.
 Infact any guild’s member is allowed to get jobs related to all the competences listed in the art.2 of the professional law, no matter if they are rural appraisers, cattle experts, landscape architechts, or plant-patologists.
 At a same time, you could find people who (according to their profile) are qualified as plant-pathologist/entomologist, but they are wating to attend the mandatory agrochemical course.

 The lack of qualification at prescribing agrochemicals is very important because can prevent from providing IPM expertise to the farmers (e.g.), in the context of the EU Rural Development Plans (RDPs), a true opportunity to get jobs for many agronomists.
 Do you think that could be right?